Last updated on August 28th, 2022 at 12:58 am

 Still, scientific understanding isn’t detailed enough to project the direction and magnitude of future changes.”
 In other words, we still have a lot to learn about how climate change might affect tornadoes.

 Higher temperatures lead to a higher evaporation rate, including a more significant moisture loss through leaf and plant roots.
-As the soil dries out, a more significant part of the sun’s heat goes back to the soil, heating the adjacent air instead of evaporating it.
+Without those rainy days soil dries out, a more significant part of the sun’s heat goes back to the soil, heating the adjacent air instead of evaporating it.